My research focuses on philosophical aspects of our reliance on other humans and technologies.

 Since 2019, I have been a research fellow in the project ESDiT (Ethics of Socially Disruptive Technologies).
 My research in the project concerns the harms and challenges of moral uncertainty in relation to new technologies.

-In 2025, I will begin a project exploring ethical aspects of using AI and other technologies to reduce the need for animal research, funded by the European Union as part of a large consortium.
+In 2025, I began the project NAP4DIVE exploring ethical aspects of using AI and other technologies to reduce the need for animal research, funded by the European Union as part of a large consortium.

-In 2017, I began a multi-year interdisciplinary project in which we reconsidered the concepts of trust and consent in mobile health care, entitled Mobile Support Systems for Behavior Change.
+From 2017-2023, I participated in a multi-year interdisciplinary project in which we reconsidered the concepts of trust and consent in mobile health care, entitled Mobile Support Systems for Behavior Change.
 In 2022 and 2023, I led this project during its final phase.

 My expertise in applied ethics and ethics governance concerns the ethics of digital health, artificial intelligence in health care, and risk assessment.
 I am a member of the Center for Ethics and Health (CEG).